cmtr/cmtr-static-public/content/publication/digital-transformation.md

 >
 > Throughout the book, Skelton and Pais draw upon real-world examples and case studies to illustrate the principles and concepts discussed.
 Their collaborative approach and deep understanding of team dynamics make "Team Topologies" a valuable resource for anyone involved in shaping and evolving teams in the context of Digital Transformation.

-#### C. How Value Stream Aligned Product Teams Fit into Digital Product Management
+#### How Value Stream Aligned Product Teams Fit into Digital Product Management

 Value Stream Aligned Product Teams perfectly align with the principles of Digital Product Management.
-They embody the concept of end-to-end ownership, taking responsibility for the entire lifecycle of a product or service.
+They embody the concept of End-to-End ownership, taking responsibility for the entire lifecycle of a product or service.
 These teams consist of diverse individuals with complementary skills, including product managers, designers, engineers, and other necessary roles.

 Value Stream Aligned Product Teams work together to deliver customer value iteratively and continuously.
 They collaborate closely with Stakeholders, Internal and External Customers, and other teams involved in the value stream.
 This collaborative approach ensures that the product or service meets customer needs and delivers the desired outcomes.

 Digital Product Managers as part of Value Stream Aligned Product Teams, play a pivotal role in driving product strategy, identifying market opportunities, and ensuring alignment with business goals.
 They work closely with other team members to define the product vision, prioritize features, and guide the development process.
 By combining the principles of digital product management with value stream aligned product teams, organizations can create a powerful synergy that drives successful Digital Transformation.

 Value Stream Aligned Product Teams bring a dynamic element to Digital Product Management by emphasizing an iterative and adaptive approach.
 In the initial phase of a transformation, it is unlikely that organizations will achieve the exact right fit in terms of value streams and product offerings.
 This is where the iterative and dynamic nature of Value Stream Aligned Product Teams becomes crucial.